tholden/dynareOBC/README.md

  * for nested Gaussian cubature that is copyright Alan Genz and Bradley Keister, 1996,
  * for LDL decompositions that is copyright Brian Borchers, 2002,
  * for displaying a progress bar that is copyright Antonio Cacho, "Stefan" and Jeremy Scheff, 2014,
- * for linear programming, from GLPKMEX, copyright Andrew Makhorin, Benoît Legat and others, 2015,
+ * for (mixed-integer) linear programming, from GLPKMEX, copyright Andrew Makhorin, Benoît Legat and others, 2015,
  * for semi-definite programming, from the SeDuMi solver, copyright Sturm, Terlaky, Polik and Pomanko, 2014.

 Additionally, dynareOBC automatically downloads: